vberlier/narwhal/examples/basic/README.md

 # Basic example

 Getting started with Narwhal only requires a [single source file](https://github.com/vberlier/narwhal/blob/master/examples/basic/run_tests.c).
-You can compile and execute the example by running `make test`.
+You can compile and execute the example by running the following command in the current directory.

 ```bash
 $ make test